ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 ### Conclusion

-As you can see, there's a lot you can do with workbooks and we've only scratched the surface.
+As you can see, there's a lot you can do with workbooks, and we've only scratched the surface.
 See these links for more information.

 - [Workbooks](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview)
 - [Kusto Query Language](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/)